Btsan/CheckersBot/README.md

 Because there are so many [possible game states](http://webdocs.cs.ualberta.ca/~chinook/databases/checker_positions.html), the data is generated in *batches*, learned, and then deleted.
 This process could be improved by saving game states (perhaps in a SQL database).
 The saved game states should be game states that are difficult or significant to the agent's learning process.

+Game states are generated from an initial random board state, to diversify training.
+If all game states were generated from the standard initial board state, the model would likely overfit to heuristics during the early stages of the game.
+It would also not train well on middle-end game stages.

 ## Reinforcement Learning

 Finally, while the weakly trained model seemed to able to play checkers, it still could't beat ~~me~~ humans.
 This was likely because my heuristic label was bad, so I had a few options: